Menditect/documentation/additional/01-howtos/cicd-config.md

 ## Troubleshooting

-- Problem: the CI/CD run does not execute or raises an error message.
+- Problem: I have configured everything but the CI/CD run does not execute or raises an error message.
 - Solution: make sure that the Test Application Instance is running and that the provided CI/CD user credentials are correct.
+Also make sure that the CI/CD user has both roles as desribed (CI/CD user and TestAutomator).

 - Problem: the CI/CD run executes with an ExecutionID, but also raises an error message.